Biblical Account of the Tower of Babel

 The Lord descended to the top of Mount Sinai and called Moses to the top of the mountain.
 So Moses went up…(Exodus 19:20)

 This is, perhaps, one reason why the ancient Samarians built their places of worship in “high places” as the Bible depicts (1 Kings 3:2–3; 12:32; Num 33:52; Deut 12:2–3; Ezekiel 16:16).
 In other literature the gods don’t descend via the mountains, they actually live on the mountain.
-Jerusalem, God’s chosen city, was refereed to as Mount Zion.
-However, it’s elevation was a minuscule 2,500 feet above sea level, whereas Mount Sinai was over 7,000 feet above sea level.
+This was true of YHWH in Jerusalem and also Mt Sinai.
+Mount Sinai was over 7,000 feet above sea level.
 Hence why Sinai (or Horeb) was called הַר הָאֱלֹהִים, “the mountain of the gods”.
 A mountain that could touch the clouds was indeed considered either a home for the gods, or a portal between the two realms.

 In 1 Enoch it’s said that the Nephilim came from the heavens to the Earth by descending Mount Hermon.